BlaqueDevs/se-assignment-day-4-software-project-management-Jomiastony/README.md

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?

+WBS is a visual, hierarchical and deliverable-oriented deconstruction of a project into smaller, more manageable components.

+Making WBS is essential for developing a project schedule.
+It defines all the tasks and their sequence, guiding the project towards its objectives.This structure provides a comprehensive view of the project scope, facilitating efficient resource allocation for each task.

+A well-constructed work breakdown structure helps with important project management process groups and knowledge areas such as:

+i.
+Project Planning, Project Scheduling and Project Budgeting.

+ii.
+Risk Management, Resource Management, Task Management and Team Management.

+ii.
+Helps avoid common project management issues such as missed deadlines, scope creep and cost overrun, among others.

+WBS serves as your map through complex projects.
+Your project scope may include several phases or smaller sub-projects—and even those sub-projects can be broken down into tasks, deliverables, and work packages.
+WBS helps manage those items, and gain clarity into the details needed to accomplish every aspect of the project's scope.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 ## 9. How can clearly defining the problem help in developing a more effective software solution?